|

 • Inkscape – Free.
 Inkscape is open-source software that is similar to Illustrator.
 Perfect for making graphics, SVG files, and other simple printables.
 It makes vector-based art, meaning it can be scaled infinitely without losing quality.
 The learning curve will be steeper with this program as well.
 This is the program that I started with.

 • Procreate – $10.
-Requires an iPad.
-Works great with the Apple pencil.
+Requires an iPad and works great with the Apple pencil.
 Works great for creating simple printables and graphics.
 I love using Procreate because the pencil makes it feel like I’m drawing or painting with traditional mediums.

 • Google Sheets, Documents, and Slides – Free.
 Requires a Gmail account.
 Great for making simple printables, spreadsheets, and ebooks.
 Also great for storage and backup distribution when customers have problems downloading files.